 0.5 credits will be granted for completion of this course.
 One mandatory half day class on April 23, 2023 from 10:00am – 1:00pm, for those interested in taking the CDL Advanced course.

 Course Mission & Scope

 We study a framework for developing an entrepreneurial strategy.
 This involves the key choices of customer, competition, technology and identity as well as whether ventures pursue a control versus execution focus.
-As part of preparation for the main CDL course in the second year, this course will also introduce you to the business of artificial intelligence (AI).
-You will explore what machine learning is, what its economic properties are, how it impacts strategy, its risks and legal implications.
-This is relevant given that most ventures at CDL-Toronto leverage AI, making the learning of AI concepts essential preparation for working with a venture in year two while also providing an introduction to AI in the real business world.
+This course will also introduce you to the business of artificial intelligence (AI) and you will explore what machine learning is, what its economic properties are, how it impacts strategy, its risks and legal implications.
+This is relevant given that many ventures at CDL-Toronto leverage AI, making the learning of AI concepts essential preparation for working with a venture in year two while also providing an introduction to AI in the real business world.

 Evaluation and Grade Distribution

 |Assignment #1: Entrepreneurship Strategy||60%|

 - Entrepreneurial Strategy by Joshua Gans, Erin Scott and Scott Stern